 What is a Shorter University Peer Mentor?

 Peer Mentors are a select group of Shorter students who will draw upon their personal experiences, creativity, and academic skills to mentor new students during their adjustment to college.
-The Peer Mentor will assist with the academic, personal, and social development of these students throughout fall 2012.
+The Peer Mentor will assist with the academic, personal, and social development of these students throughout the fall semester.